igopalakrishna/VeriWire/README.md

 ---

-## AI Assistant Usage Disclosure

-An AI coding assistant was used for scaffolding, refactors, and boilerplate.
-All logic, prompts, and tests were reviewed and validated locally (pytest + sandbox) and with live call trials.
-Prompts avoid internal narration and enforce tool-backed readouts and PII policy.

----

 ## License

 This project is provided for interview and educational purposes.
 Please adapt the license for your organization’s needs.